Punktum-dk/epp-service-specification/README.md

 The user type will result in context-specific interpretation of the following fields:

 - EAN - this number is only supported for user types: `company`, `public_organization` and `association`.
 It is only mandatory for `public_organization` and optional for `company` and `association`.
-[EAN][EAN description] is used by the public sector in Denmark for electronic invoicing, private companies can also be assigned EAN, but this it not so widespread at this time.
+[EAN][EAN description] is used by the public sector in Denmark for electronic invoicing, private companies can also be assigned [EAN], but this it not so widespread at this time.
 EAN is required by law for public sector organizations, so this field has to be completed and it has to validate for this type.
 - CVR - (VAT number) this is only supported for user types: `company`, `public_organization` and `association`.
 The number is **required** for handling VAT correctly, The rules for indication of the field is specified in the table below.
 - p-number - (production unit number) this is only supported for user types: `company`, `public_organization` and `association`.
 The number is used for handling validation correctly and it relates to the CVR (Vat number field) the field is optional.